 Premier Nursing Academy’s CNA instruction is offered in multiple schedule formats to accommodate students with different needs.
 Our CNA program provides a combination of classroom and on-site clinical education.
 This ensures that our graduates are ready to sit for the certified nursing assistant exam and find career success in CNA, PCT, HHA, and other entry-level healthcare roles.

-After graduates have completed our Florida Board of Nursing-approved course of instruction, they have the skills and are provisionally able to work for their matched employer even before passing the Nurse Aide Exam.
+Students are encouraged to begin working with their employer while attending our training program.
+After graduates have completed our Florida Board of Nursing-approved course of instruction, they have the skills and are able to continue working for their matched employer even before passing the Nurse Aide Exam.